-The problem centers on the asynchronous style of communication used between the database and the geodistributed caches.
+The problem centers on the asynchronous style of communication used between the database and the geo-distributed caches.
+A cache should not access the database on every transaction.
 Any approach requiring a high rate of round-trips to an authoritative backend database would cause unacceptable latency.
 A cache must respond instantly, and asynchronous updates rule out cache coherency schemes that would require the backend database to promptly invalidate or update cached objects, or even to track the locations at which cached objects reside.
 We define a variant of serializability called cacheserializability that is suitable for incoherent caches.

-We then present T-Cache, a novel caching scheme that gives the application more control over consistency without changing the asynchronous coupling between caches and backend databases.
+A wide range of web applications, from social networks to online retailers, settle for caches that are oblivious to transactions.
+Despite the fact that an inconsistent read access can deter a client and reduce their income, they cannot afford consistent cache techniques that require backend accesses on every transaction.
+We present T-Cache, a novel caching scheme that improves consistency at the cache level with a nominal storage and communication tradeoff.
+T-Cache significantly improves consistency for workloads where data accesses are clustered, which is common in today's large-scale systems.
+This is achieved while retaining the global scalability afforded by executing read-only transactions on the edge, directly from the cache.
 We do this by storing dependency information with the cached objects, allowing the cache (or the application) to identify possible inconsistencies without contacting the database.
-The user can achieve a desired level of consistency by adjusting the size of this dependency data: more dependency data leads to increased consistency.
+The user can improve the level of consistency by adjusting the size of this dependency data: more dependency data leads to increased consistency.

-Our solution works particularly well for workloads where data accesses are clustered, which is common in today's large-scale systems.
 To demonstrate the efficacy of the proposed scheme, we created a prototype implementation and exposed it to workloads based on graphically-structured real-world data, such as those seen in social-networking situations.
-The method detects 43 - 70% of the inconsistencies and can increase the ratio of consistent transactions by 33 - 58%, both with low overhead.
+The method detects 43-70% of the inconsistencies and can increase the ratio of consistent transactions by 33-58%, both with low overhead.
 We construct synthetic workloads and observe how T-Cache reacts to different clustering levels and how it adapts as clusters change.

-To explain T-Cache's perfect behavior with perfectly clustered workloads we prove a related claim - we show that with unbounded resources T-Cache implements cache-serializability.
+With perfectly clustered workloads, T-Cache implements full cache-serializability.
+To explain this perfect behavior we prove a related claim - we show that with unbounded resources T-Cache implements cache-serializability.